skusunam/angular-todo/README.md

 # TODO:

-1) Start using Angular styleguide for this project   - MVP
+1) Start using Angular styleguide for this project   - MVP(IN PROGRESS)

 ##2) We should never use $apply in our code unless there is some changes happening outside Angular.
 Research more on why we have
      $apply in this code?  -  SRINI (DONE)